dustMason/scrob/Readme.md

     bash <(curl -s https://raw.github.com/dustMason/scrob/master/install.command)

-You'll then be prompted for your Mac OS X user password so that the script can set up a background process which monitors iTunes.
-You will be asked for a username - this will identify you on the website.
+You will be asked for your email - this will identify you on the website.

-A 'scrob' folder will be created in `/Applications`.
+A 'scrob' folder will be created in `/Applications`, and a LaunchAgent plist file will be added to ~/Library/LaunchAgents.
+The script is scheduled to run every 12 hours.
 Running the `uninstall.command` found in that folder removes all installed files and kills the background process.